Flotomate/product_docs/source/patch-management/ignore-patch.rst

    :align: center
    :alt: figure 60.3

--  We have set a Remote Office and a include condition that will select computers belonging to the Alpha group.
+-  We set a Remote Office and a include condition that will select computers belonging to the Alpha group.
    Here you can set the following things:

    a.
 Set a :ref:`Remote Office <add-remote-office>`.
 This will allow auto selection of multiple computers from a Remote Office's